arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 ## Input Output Redirection
 <a href="http://linuxcommand.org/lc3_lts0070.php" target="_blank">Input Output Redirection</a>
 Here will explore a powerful feature used by command line programs called input/output redirection.
-As we have seen, many commands such as ls print their output on the display.
+As we have seen, many commands such as `ls` print their output on the display.
 This does not have to be the case, however.
 By using some special notations we can redirect the output of many commands to files, devices, and even to the input of other commands.

-**ls -l */: displays only the directories and there sub-directories in a working directory**
+`ls -l */`: displays only the directories and there sub-directories in a working directory

 ### Standard Output
 ![l1](l1.png?raw=true "l1")

 Most command line programs that display their results do so by sending their results to a facility called standard output.
 By default, standard output directs its contents to the display.
-To redirect standard output to a file, the ">" character is used like this:
+To redirect standard output to a file, the ">", redirection character is used like this:
 ```
 [me@linuxbox me]$ ls > file_list.txt
 ```
-In this example, the ls command is executed and the results are written in a file named file_list.txt.
-Since the output of ls was redirected to the file, no results appear on the display.
+In this example, the `ls` command is executed and the results are written in a file named file_list.txt.
+Since the output of `ls` was redirected to the file, no results appear on the display.

 Each time the command above is repeated, file_list.txt is overwritten from the beginning with the output of the command ls.
 To have the new results appended to the file instead, we use ">>" like this:
 ```